jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet.write_comment('C3', 'Hello', {'x_scale': 1.2, 'y_scale': 0.8})

-Most of these options are quite specific and in general the default comment behaviour will be all that you need.
+Most of these options are quite specific and in general the default comment behavior will be all that you need.
 However, should you need greater control over the format of the cell comment the following options are available::

     author